What is a Mediterranean Tour?

-The Mediterranean is perhaps the best known sea in the world, lapping the beaches of southern Europe, stretching east to the shores of the MIddle East, defining the coastline of North Africa, and enveloping scores of islands that are destinations in their own right.
+The Mediterranean is perhaps the best known sea in the world, and with the range of countries and islands to visit, a tour along this famous sea is more than just a Mediterranean vacation.
 The array of cultures and cuisines it has helped to nourish over thousands of years are dizzying in their variety, and its scenic beauty is on display from countless promontories.
 Stride can help you decide which parts of this historic sea should be at the top of your list.